How Jelleo finds bugs before they become exploits.

 $ audit-pipeline sign verify <file> <file>.sig --pubkey jelleo.ed25519.pub

 A valid signature confirms (a) the file's bytes have not been altered since signing, and (b) the file was signed by the platform key — meaning the cycle ran in a Jelleo workspace with a private key matching the published public key.
-This is the basis for the on-chain attestation registry shipping in the funded build.
+The on-chain registry extends this: the same Merkle roots, published to the chain.

 Three cadences · one urgency channel